databio/pypiper/README.md

 # PyPiper
-A lightweight python toolkit for gluing together restartable, robust command line pipelines
+A lightweight python toolkit for gluing together restartable, robust command line pipelines.

+The public-facing permalink for the project is http://databio.com/pypiper.
+The source code, tutorials, are hosted at http://github.com/epigen/pypiper.

 # Introduction

 PyPiper helps you produce pipelines.

 The target user of PyPiper is a computational scientist comfortable on the command line, who has something like a `bash` script that would benefit from a layer of "handling code".
 PyPiper helps you convert that set of shell commands into a production-scale workflow, automatically handling the annoying details to make your pipeline robust and restartable, with minimal learning curve.

+Pypiper *does not* handle any sort of cluster job submission, resource requesting, or parallel dependency management.
+You can use your current setup for those things, and use Pypiper just to produce a robust, restartable, and logged procedural pipeline.

 # Benefits of using PyPiper